superhero1/ffritz/README-6591.md

 This is only if you know what you can/want to do with it (and you have a serial connector attached)...

-The generic method for getting access to the EFI shell is to modify the ATOM_KERNEL image, which is a EFI boot partition (DOS filesystem).
-It contains the file EFI/BOOT/startup.nsh, which you need to edit.
+If you have an old BIOS, enter "exit" immedeately after the "eva hack ready message" appears, followed by escape several times.

-Note that this works as well for the old firmware which has console access, but there it is easier to just type "exit" after the "EVA hack ready" message appears on the console.
+On a new BIOS you need to reflash the ATOM_KERNEL partition after having modified the startup script:

 Steps: